3rd Party Claim Lawsuits with a L&I Workers Comp Injury

 A Third Party Claim is an L&I Job Injury Claim and a Personal Injury Claim with the Same Set of Facts

-• A subcontractor injured by the general contractor or a different subcontractor has both an L&I claim for the job injury and a third-party claim because of who caused the injury.
+• A subcontractor injured by the general contractor or a different subcontractor has an L&I claim for the job injury and a third-party claim because of who caused the injury.

 An L&I Claim and a Third Party Claim Affect Each Other.

 • A third-party settlement will affect ongoing and future L&I benefits because L&I gets reimbursed for a percentage of the money they have paid.
 Sound simple?
 It’s not.
-The third-party settlement might just ruin your L&I claim.
-Get your lawyer involved here to reduce or eliminate any deficiency.
+The third-party settlement might ruin your L&I claim.
+Get your lawyers involved here to reduce or eliminate any deficiency.
 This is important!

 • L&I orders affect the Third-Party claim.